MarioLisbona/CA-T1A1-workbook/README.md

 ### Definition - **IP addresses (IPv4 and IPv6)**

   An IP (Internet-Protocol)  address is a unique address that is assigned to any computer or device that is connected to a network.
-The address is made up of 4 numbers connected (or separated) by full stops. e.g: 142.250.76.100 (MDN) [^8]
+The address is made up of 4 sets of numbers connected (or separated) by full stops. e.g: 142.250.76.100 (MDN) [^8]

 ### Definition - **Routers and Routing**

   Routers are responsible for getting a data packet to its intended destination.
 Data packets contain the destination IP address amongst other control information.
-Routing is the process of routers choosing the most efficient path for the data packet to travel on from source to destination.(cisco) [^9]
+Routing is the process of routers choosing the most efficient path for the data packet to travel from source to destination. (cisco) [^9]

 ### Definition - **Domains and DNS**